pySODM¶

 Deterministic (ODE) or stochastic simulation (Jump process) |

-Time-dependent model parameter functions to vary parameters during the course of a simulation |
+Time-dependent parameter functions to vary parameters during the course of a simulation |

 |

-Draw functions to vary model parameters during consecutive simulations. |
+Draw functions to vary model parameters during consecutive simulations |

 |